 After the experience of the first attempt, I was in no rush to go through that again.
-Plus, I wanted to give my toddler more time to develop and go through other transitions like moving to the two-year-old room at daycare, settling into her big girl bed at home, and teething her molars.
+Plus, I wanted to give my toddler more time to develop and experience other transitions like moving to the two-year-old room at daycare, settling into her big girl bed at home, and teething with her molars.

 For our second attempt at potty training, I had originally planned to train my daughter at 28 months and took the time off work well in advance.
 Then, she gave us a huge surprise at 27 months.
+We found her a couple of times taking off her diaper and trying to sit on the adult-sized toilet!
 She was suddenly interested in the potty on her own.
-There were a couple of days in a row when she took off her pants and diaper and tried to sit on the adult-sized toilet!

 After this happened, I made the decision to start potty training her a few days later on a weekend even though we would only have two days off before she went back to daycare.
 My feeling was that we had nothing to lose.
 If the experience was a disaster, we wouldn’t even have to tell the daycare and would just send her in a diaper as usual.

 Loose rendition of the Oh Crap method

 Although I had the Oh Crap method in mind as a very successful potty training method, I deviated in many areas and tried new tactics.